Skip to content

 Retention and cleanup interaction

 The indexer is read-only.
 It does not delete or rewrite anything.
-To reclaim space, run worldforge runs cleanup --workspace-dir <dir> --keep N after reviewing the index.
-Two recommended workflows:
+Two companion commands reclaim disk space:

 1. Pre-cleanup audit.
 Run runs index --format markdown and attach the table to a cleanup issue.
-After approval, run runs cleanup --keep <N> and re-run runs index to confirm only the kept runs remain.
+After approval, run runs prune --apply --max-age-days 30 --keep-latest 10 (or runs cleanup) and re-run runs index to confirm only the kept runs remain.

 2. Stale-directory triage.
-If the issues list is non-empty, investigate each run_dir before cleanup. runs cleanup only removes workspaces older than the newest --keep valid manifests; corrupted directories with no manifest may need manual removal.
+If the issues list is non-empty, investigate each run_dir before cleanup. runs cleanup and runs prune only operate on workspaces under <workspace>/runs/; corrupted directories with no manifest may need manual removal.

 Public Python surface